ktmeaton/obsidian-public/academic/Eaton_et_al._2022_Plagued_by_a_cryptic_clock.md

 #### Major Branches

 In contrast to the biovar nomenclature which emphasizes phenotype, the major branch nomenclature focuses on genotype.
-This system divides the global phylogeny of *[[Yersinia pestis\|Y. pestis]]* into populations according to their relative position to a multifurcation called the “Big Bang” polytomy  [@cui2013HistoricalVariationsMutation].
+This system divides the global phylogeny of _Y. pestis_ into populations according to their relative position to a multifurcation called the “Big Bang” polytomy  [@cui2013HistoricalVariationsMutation].
 All lineages that diverged prior to this polytomy are grouped into Branch 0 and those diverging after form Branches 1 through 4.
 Because this multifurcation plays such a central role in this system, there is great interest in estimating its timing and geographic origins [@green2020HowMicrobeBecomes; @green2020FourBlackDeaths].

 #### Time Period